 Outcome of my research: The outcome of my practice-based applied educational research lies in the quality, quantity, and safety of the cognitive and emotional solutions I develop to potentially transform learners from over 100 countries.
 These solutions, including cartoons, fictional case stories, and structured learning pathways, are created through a rigorous practice-based methodology that ensures each output is cognitively robust, ethically grounded, and contextually safe for learning.
 The outcome is therefore embedded in the design of these solutions: their ability (degree of excellence, that is, quality) to break cognitive barriers, stimulate purposeful questioning, and strengthen the cognitive abilities needed for value-oriented problem solving.
 The large body of outputs I produce is an intentional accumulation of high-quality, safe-to-engage learning tools created to enable cognitive transformation whenever learners encounter and interact with them.

-Impact of my research: The Indoor Air Cartoon Journal, I developed through practice-based applied educational research, operates as an upstream cognitive intervention designed to reshape problem framing, ethical and value-based reasoning, and judgement prior to action.
+Impact of my research: The Indoor Air Cartoon Journal, which I developed through practice-based applied educational research, operates as an upstream cognitive intervention designed to reshape problem framing, ethical and value-based reasoning, and judgement prior to action.
 Impact at this level is expressed through changes in problem conceptualisation and decision justification, with downstream behavioural effects emerging over longer time horizons.
-Evaluation therefore appropriately focuses on cognitive transformation, scholarly dissemination, and adoption within educational, professional, and everyday decision-making contexts, where judgement is formed prior to action.
+Evaluation, therefore, appropriately focuses on cognitive transformation, scholarly dissemination, and adoption within educational, professional, and everyday decision-making contexts, where judgement is formed prior to action.

 Given the upstream cognitive nature of the work, impact is evidenced through scholarly indexing, institutional adoption, teaching integration, global reach, and demonstrable improvement in learners’ reasoning and judgement, rather than through immediate downstream behavioural metrics.
 This evidentiary approach is necessary because upstream cognitive interventions influence the internal logic by which individuals interpret situations, weigh values, and justify decisions, rather than producing immediate observable actions.